 Piazza Navona information

-Of the piazza's three fountains, Bernini's high-camp Fontana dei Quattro Fiumi dominates.
-Depicting personifications of four great rivers, it's festooned with a palm tree, lion and horse and topped by an obelisk.
 Legend has it that the figure of the Nile is shielding his eyes from the Chiesa di Sant'Agnese in Agone , designed by Bernini's bitter rival, Borromini.
-The truth, more boringly, is that Bernini completed his fountain two years before his contemporary started work on the facade and the gesture indicates that the source of the Nile was unknown at the time.
+The more prosaic truth is that Bernini completed his fountain two years before his contemporary started work on the facade and the gesture simply indicates that the source of the Nile was unknown at the time.